 “We still have some work ahead of us,” Coffey continues, “but with this new support, we can move more quickly towards validating and commercializing a safe, high-quality, inexpensive product that hospitals and families can use to feed breast milk to infants in the places where that nourishment can make all the difference between life and death.”

 Editor’s note: In May 2016, PATH and Laerdal Global Health, a nonprofit manufacturer, announced a collaborative effort to bring NIFTY cup to market.
-The cups will sell at an estimated USD$1 apiece, (read the press release).
+Read the press release.

 - NIFTY cup SLAB award press release.